Bouncy ball

 A bouncy ball or rubber ball is a spherical toy ball, usually fairly small, made of elastic material which allows it to bounce against hard surfaces.
 When thrown against a hard surface, bouncy balls retain their momentum and much of their kinetic energy (or, if dropped, convert much of their potential energy to kinetic energy).
 They can thus rebound with an appreciable fraction of their original force.
 Natural rubber originated in the Americas, and rubber balls were made before European contact, including for use in the Mesoamerican ballgame.
+Bouncy balls are a very common object of play.
 Christopher Columbus witnessed Haitians playing with a rubber ball in 1495.

 Spaldeens

 Rubber balls such as the Spaldeen (a corruption of Spalding, the manufacturer), about the size of a tennis ball and often colored pink, have been manufactured since the 1930s and remain so into the 21st century.
 They were fundamental to the development of American street games such as stickball, in addition to other uses in play.
 Other manufacturers have made similar balls, such as the Pensie Pinkie.